Latest mortgage figures point to slowdown in mortgage activity as switching levels drop

 - Re-mortgage/switching activity fell by 54.4% year on year in volume terms and by 53.1% in value in the same period.

 “It is notable nonetheless, that trends in the home buyer segments remain positive.
-First-time buyer (FTB) and mover purchase drawdown volumes reached their highest Q1 levels since 2007 and 2008, respectively.
-Looking forward, FTB approval volumes rose by 15.7% year on year with FTBs accounting for 62% of approval volumes, the highest share since data became available in July 2014.”
+First-time buyer (FTB) drawdown volumes reached their highest Q1 level since 2007.
+Looking forward, FTB approval volumes rose by 16.4% year on year with FTBs accounting for 62% of approval volumes, the highest share since data became available in July 2014.”

 Mortgage drawdown data from Q1 2005 onwards is available in Microsoft Excel XLS format in the BPFI Mortgage Drawdowns report data series.
 Download the BPFI Mortgage Drawdowns Report time series here.